holoviz-dev/nbsite/README.md

 ## What is it?

-NBSite lets you build a website from a set of notebooks plus a minimal amount of config.
+NBSite lets you build a website from a set of notebooks plus a minimal amount of configuration.
 Sites built with nbsite include [pyviz.org](https://pyviz.org), [datashader.org](https://datashader.org/), and [hvplot.pyviz.org](https:/hvplot.pyviz.org).

-The idea behind nbsite is that notebooks can simultaneously be documentation (things you want to tell people about), examples (a starting point for people to run and use themselves), and test cases.
+The idea behind nbsite is that notebooks can simultaneously be documented (things you want to tell people about), examples (a starting point for people to run and use themselves), and test cases.

-This project is currently an early work in progress.
+This project is currently in early work in progress.
 See the documentation at [nbsite.pyviz.org](https://nbsite.pyviz.org) for more information.